magnars/creator.js/README.md

 in areas of the code that needs to be highly optimized.
 At the time of writing that would be the pseudo-classical function constructors and `new`.

+## Dependencies

+Right now creator.js is dependent on either underscore or lodash.
+I am considering removing that dependency given enough pressure to do so. :-P

 ## License

 BSD 2-clause license. http://www.opensource.org/licenses/bsd-license.php